jdx-consulting/development_practice/coding_challenges/week1/Saman/README.md

-If you have a Python IDE use that to run this code or follow Tims instructions below (below)
+If you have a Python IDE use that to run this code or follow Tims instructions below

 Quickstart: